xinwenfu/GenCyber/SoftwareSecurity/README.md

 To find where the startup folder is, press the Windows logo key  + R, type shell:startup, then select OK.
 This opens the Startup folder so that you can see where it is.

-3. Restart Windows VM, use *nc* at Kali VM log into the backdoor
+3. Restart Windows VM.
+Use *nc* at Kali VM to log into the backdoor
 ```
 ┌──(kali㉿Cyber-Range)-[~]
 └─$ nc 192.168.1.19 8080